Client: Skilltransfers

 Tools: Google Meetup, Miro.

-4. Draft and Test Solutions
+4. Devise Solutions

-Results: Mid-Fi Wireframes, Click-Through Prototype.
+Results: User Flows, Information Architecture, Mid-Fi Wireframes, Click-Through Prototype.

 5. Streamline Design Process

 Before, the design process lacked components-based approach.
 Hand off involved guess-work from the developers resulting in undocumented overrides and inconsistencies.
 Together with the visual designer, we implemented a solid DS in Figma that mirrors the React Material-UI components used by developers.
 Result is a pixel-perfect, components-based approach with versioning, documentation and design tokens in place.
-I went even one step further and implemented “real data”, i.e. specially formatted text layers being filled automatically with data from JSON objects coming straight from product database.
-That way, designers switch between language mutations (English, Dutch) on a finger snap, right in Figma.

 6. Implement Solutions

-Tools: Figma, Trello, Notion, Miro.
+Tools: Figma, Notion, Miro.

 Impact